Francis Bampfield

 Born into a family of Devon gentry, he began as a conservative supporter of the Church of England, but gradually became more radical.
 He was expelled from the church following the 1662 Act of Uniformity, and became a Nonconformist; he spent nine years in prison, where he preached, and established congregations of Seventh Day Baptists.

 After his release in 1672, he spent another 18 months in jail for preaching without an alliance, and moved to London in 1674, where he continued his activities.
 Arrested again in 1683, he refused on principle to swear the Oath of allegiance, and was sent to Newgate Prison, where he died of fever on 16 February 1684.

 Biography

 Francis Bampfield was the third son of John Bampfield of Poltimore House, and his wife Elizabeth Drake.
-Like many other members of the Devon gentry, his brothers and father supported Parliament during the 1638 to 1651 Wars of the Three Kingdoms.

 His elder brother, Sir John Bampfylde (1610–1650), was Member of Parliament for Penryn, who was excluded from Parliament by Pride's Purge in December 1648.
 His younger brother, Thomas Bampfield (1623–1693), was MP for Exeter between 1654 and 1660, and Speaker of the Commons for a short period on 1659.

 In September 1673, he married Damaris Town (died 1694); originally from Limerick, her father lost his estates in the 1641 Irish Revolt.
 They met when he was in Dorchester prison; after his release, she accompanied him on his preaching itineraries.